supabase/grid/README.md

 3. Create **.env** file: `cp .env.example .env`
 4. Update **example/.env** file with your Supabase project settings
 5. Run example app: `npm start`

-## Enable table editor

-1. Create the [helper functions](https://github.com/supabase/grid/blob/develop/FUNCTIONS.md) in your Postgres database's **public** schema
-   > You can set the schema to public either with the `set search_path to public` statement above the
-   > `create function` statements in your SQL console or
-   > by prepending each function name with `public` e.g. `CREATE FUNCTION public.load_table_info`
-2. Add the `editable` prop to the `SupabaseGrid` component

 ## Contributing